AI Agents on monday.com

 What can I do with an agent in a board?

-• Assign it to items to trigger it:
+• Assign the agent to items to trigger it.

 • Open an existing agent for editing / create a new agent from the agent button at the top-right pane: